regularfry/bgems/README.md

 bgems
 =====

-Proof-of-concept binary gems to simpify ruby deployment.
+Proof-of-concept binary gems to simplify ruby deployment.

 A bgem is a packed version of an installed rubygem.
 You need to install the gem first, normally, before you can create a .bgem.
 However you